brunokoga/Montevideo/monsters_dir/creatureTypes.md

 **Animal**

 An animal is a living, nonhuman creature, usually a vertebrate with no magical abilities and no innate capacity for language or culture.
 Animals usually have additional information on how they can serve as companions.
-An animal has the following features (unless otherwise noted).
+An animal has the following features (unless otherwise noted.

 - d8 Hit Die.
 - Base attack bonus equal to 3/4 total Hit Dice (medium progression).
 - Good Fortitude and Reflex saves.
 - Skill points equal to 2 + Int modifier (minimum 1) per Hit Die.
-The following are class skills for animals: [Acrobatics](../skills/acrobatics#_acrobatics), [Climb](../skills/climb#_climb), [Fly](../skills/fly#_fly), [Perception](../skills/perception#_perception), [Stealth](../skills/stealth#_stealth), and [Swim](../skills/swim#_swim).
+The following are class skills for animals: [Acrobatics](../skill_dir/acrobatics#_acrobatics, [Climb](../skill_dir/climb#_climb, [Fly](../skill_dir/fly#_fly, [Perception](../skill_dir/perception#_perception, [Stealth](../skill_dir/stealth#_stealth, and [Swim](../skill_dir/swim#_swim).

 **Traits** : An animal possesses the following traits (unless otherwise noted in a creature's entry).

-- Intelligence score of 1 or 2 (no creature with an Intelligence score of 3 or higher can be an animal).
+- Intelligence score of 1 or 2 (no creature with an Intelligence score of 3 or higher can be an animal.
 - Low-light vision.
 - Alignment: Always neutral.
 - Treasure: None.